 The Post 9/11 GI Bill is an education benefit provided to individuals who served on active duty on or after September 11, 2001.
 In many cases, the dependents of an active-duty official can also receive benefits.
 These benefits are determined by certain criteria: the length of your qualifying active duty, the location of the college campus, how you’ve taken your courses and your “rate of pursuit” in college.
 Qualifying students can receive up to 100% tuition reimbursement.

 If prospective students would like more information on the Post 9/11 GI bill, they may visit www.gibill.va.gov for details.
-Students can also receive assistance with housing, if they qualify.
-To view the Columbia College four residencies, click on this link (place link to housing page here).
+Students can also receive assistance with housing if they qualify.
+To view the four Columbia College locations, click on this link (place link to housing page here).

 Active-duty military students who are eligible for Chapter 33 benefits and have exhausted all tuition assistance (TA) in a given year may use their VA benefits to cover the cost of tuition and fees.
-The potential student must notify the Certifying Official of Columbia College for any classes he/she would like to be certified for, to apply for VA benefits.
+The potential student must notify the Certifying Official of Columbia College for any classes he/she would like to be certified for in order to apply for VA benefits.
 Speak to someone in our financial services department about doing so.
-Also, take a look at the section on the Yellow Ribbon program, as well.
+Also, take a look at the section on the Yellow Ribbon program as well.

-After students have applied to Columbia College, they should submit a VA application, to the department of VA by way of mail, fax or the VA online application system.
+After students have applied to Columbia College, they should submit a VA application to the department of VA by mail, fax or the VA online application system.
 Here is the direct link: http://www.va.gov/vaforms/search_action.asp?FormNo=&tkey=VA+Application&Action=Search.
 To find a VA branch location, fax or phone number near you, go to http://www2.va.gov/directory/guide/division_flsh.asp?dnum=3.

 To apply for the VA, you will need to submit one of the below forms:

 - 22-1995- Request for Change of Program or Place of Training